keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 The crow cawed.
 Annabeth glanced over her shoulder to see it hopping along the hedge beside her.
 Following her.
 Coincidence.
 Had to be.
 The corvid was a massive thing—definitely bigger than that kid’s otter stuffy.
-One talon tapped on the asphalt.
-A gnarled, scabby knob dangled where its ankle should have been.
+One talon tapped the shrub.
+A gnarled, scabby knob dangled where its other ankle should have been.
 </p>

 <p>